The Weight of Glory · Chapter 9

 This was a city.

-The structure had expanded.
-Corridors branched into wings that branched into complexes.
+Corridors branched into wings, wings into complexes.
 The dark stone architecture stretched in every direction — upward, outward, deeper into the spiritual landscape of London.
-And in every room, in every corridor, the proto-wrapped fighters trained.
+In every room, proto-wrapped fighters trained.
 Hundreds of them.
 Throwing combinations.
 Running drills.
 Worshipping through violence without knowing they were worshipping.

 "He's building an army," Dez whispered.